 - First clean your deck, sweeping it to get rid of every speck of visible surface debris, dirt and dust

 - If there’s mould or algae present, you MUST get rid of it first.
-Jet washing is always a good option before treating the surface with a good mould and mildew removing product like Barrettine Mould and Mildew Cleaner
+Jet washing is always a good option before treating the surface with a good quality mould and mildew cleaner

 - Allow the deck to dry thoroughly